tresvitae/langchains/kodekloud/README.md

 These two labs explore sophisticated chain composition techniques for building complex workflows.
 - **Lab 15** demonstrates custom function integration using `RunnableLambda` to wrap Python functions for use in chains.
 You'll learn to combine LLM responses with custom logic, create complex processing pipelines, and visualize chain structure with graph representation.
 - **Lab 16** showcases advanced chain composition using `RunnablePassthrough` for multi-step content generation workflows.
 This lab builds a complete content pipeline (input → title → outline → blog → summary) demonstrating data flow management between dependent chain operations and creating sophisticated automated content generation systems.

+lab17 + lab18 - Memory Management and Configuration
+These two labs introduce advanced LangChain features for conversation management and dynamic chain configuration.
+- **Lab 17** focuses on implementing short-term memory in conversational AI using `MessagesPlaceholder`.
+You'll learn how to inject conversation history into prompts, maintain context across multiple interactions, and build AI systems that remember previous exchanges.
+This lab demonstrates the difference between contextless and contextual conversations, showing how memory enables more natural dialogue flow.
+- **Lab 18** demonstrates configurable fields using `ConfigurableField` for dynamic runtime configuration of chain components.
+You'll learn to create flexible chains that can switch between different models (like GPT-3.5-turbo vs GPT-4) without recreating the entire chain structure.
+This lab shows how to build adaptable systems that can be reconfigured on-the-fly for different use cases or performance requirements.